-If you are overwhelmed with closet chaos or just curious about the benefits of dressing with less and simplifying your wardrobe, this article will help you build a capsule wardrobe.
+If you are overwhelmed with closet chaos or just curious about the benefits of dressing with less and simplifying your wardrobe, this article will help you build a minimalist capsule wardrobe.
+Even if you’re creating your first capsule wardrobe, you’re in the right place.

 There is something special for you at the end of the article to help you plan out your capsule wardrobe too.